cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 <!-- (- 65536 256)65280 -->

-Taking into account the encoding, there are `B` two-byte references, 24 three-byte references, 224 four-byte references, 65280 four-byte references, etc.
+Taking into account the encoding, there are `B` two-byte references, 24 three-byte references, 224 four-byte references, 65280 five-byte references, etc.
 The numbers for inverted (suffix) references are the same, except that there are `C` two-byte references.
-(As CBOR integers can grow to very large (or very negative) values, there is no practical limit to how argument items might be used in a Packed CBOR item.)
+(As CBOR integers can grow to very large (or very negative) values, there is no practical limit to how many argument items might be used in a Packed CBOR item.)

 ## Concatenation